airalab/learning-center/lesson_7_eng.md

 - add token to registry;
 - try to add new lot with that token again.
 It should succeed.

-> Совет: например в DAO Aira на внутреннем рынке есть предложение токенов кураторства команды Aira для вашей DAO.
-1 токен = 1 месяцу поддержки. Придумайте такой токен, который был бы полезен в дальнейшем в работе.
+> Advice: For example, Aira DAO has an Aira team curation proposal on internal market.
+1 token = 1 month of curating.
+Create token that will be useful and valuable.

 ### Skill test